C/2006 VZ13 (LINEAR)

-Comet C/ (LINEAR) (also written C/2006 VZ13), is a non-periodic comet discovered November 13, 2006 by the LINEAR.
+C/ (LINEAR) is a non-periodic comet discovered by the LINEAR survey on 13 November 2006.

+Discovery and observations

-The object was initially believed to be a minor planet due to its stellar appearance in the early images.
+The object was initially believed to be an asteroid due to its stellar appearance in the early images.
 However, observers soon detected a small coma and the telltale green cometary cast.

 The comet peaked at approximately magnitude +7.5, much brighter than predicted.
 The comet made Earth approach on July 14, 2007 at a distance of 0.575 AU.
 Perihelion was August 10, 2007 at a distance of 1.015 AU.